LifestyleBehavior & AppearanceBreedCare & SafetyHealth TipsNew Pet ParentPet MedicationPet News

-Found Kittens Now What
+Found Kittens!
+Now What?

 Do you hear some faint meowing in the bushes nearby?
 Think you might have found a kitten or a litter of kittens that had been left behind?
 Well, most of the time, mom cat isn’t too far away and hasn’t really left her babies behind.
 Here are some ideas for the next step you should take.